How do we learn about the properties of the Universe from the CMB?

 The power spectrum

 The CMB is random.
 Each realization looks different.
 The CMB phases carry no information.
 However, on average the CMB amplitude looks the same in every direction in Fourier space.
-This embodies a physical principle that the sky is isotropic!
-This means we can reduce the 2D Fourier space object to 1D, which we call the power spectrum!
+This embodies a physical principle that the sky is isotropic.
+This means we can reduce the 2D Fourier space object to 1D, which we call the power spectrum.
 This is the average 2D Fourier amplitude in a radial ring.
-The structure of power spectrum contains the information of the CMB.
+The structure of the power spectrum contains the information of the CMB.

 Realize your own power spectrum